TheSwagVader/RoguEngine/README.md

 A free game engine for roguelike games (that possibly will be used only in one game) Work in progress, there are a lot of things to do

+Current goal - Inventory and Stacks

+This project uses Python 3.10.9, I'm not sure it will work on earlier versions

 ## The Engine's Structure

 The engine will include 4 parts: